Links

 This option has a number value that controls how Rimu renders embedded HTML and how Rimu definition and option elements will be processed:

-• If safeMode is zero all Rimu elements will be processed.
+is zero all Rimu elements will be processed. - If

-• For example, a safeMode value of 13 (1+4+8) skips HTML elements, allows macro definitions but skips all other Rimu definition elements along with API option elements.
+value of 13 (1+4+8) skips HTML elements, allows macro definitions but skips all other Rimu definition elements along with API option elements. - Once a non-zero

-• Once a non-zero safeMode has been set then it can only be reset by a render() API call with a safeMode:0 or a reset:true option.
+has been set then it can only be reset by arender()

 htmlReplacement